Islandora Playbook¶

 hosts¶

-You'll need the SSH particulars for logging into your server in the hosts file.
-This example is set up to login as root
+You'll need to put particulars for logging into your server in the inventory/production/hosts

 an SSH key.
 You'll need to get the details for logging into your remote server from your hosting provider (AWS, Digital Ocean, etc...)